ViniciusLima94/TestSharedObject/README.md

 See short tutorial originally from [here](https://pgi-jcns.fz-juelich.de/portal/pages/using-c-from-python.html).

-Here I implement the a simple funtion to compute the mutual information between two binary time series in C, and import it to Python via a shared object (.so).
+Here I implement the a simple function to compute the mutual information between two binary time series in C, and import it to Python via a shared object (.so).

 ## How to run